-- Native apps are installed from app stores like Google play store or app store where mobile web are websites and are only accessible through Internet.
+- Native apps are installed from app stores like Google play store or app store where mobile web are websites and are only accessible through the Internet.

 The rest of the article is going to be about Mobile Application Testing.

-Significance of Mobile Application Testing
+The significance of Mobile Application Testing

-- Wide varieties of mobile devices like HTC, Samsung, Apple and Nokia.
+- Wide varieties of mobile devices like HTC, Samsung, Apple, and Nokia.

-- Different mobile operating systems like Android, Symbian, Windows, Blackberry and IOS.
+- Different mobile operating systems like Android, Symbian, Windows, Blackberry, and IOS.

-- Different versions of operation system like iOS 5.x, iOS 6.x, BB5.x, BB6.x etc.
+- Different versions of operation systems like iOS 5.x, iOS 6.x, BB5.x, BB6.x, etc.

-- Frequent updates – (like android- 4.2, 4.3, 4.4, iOS-5.x, 6.x) – with each update a new testing cycle is recommended to make sure no application functionality is impacted.
+- Frequent updates – (like Android- 4.2, 4.3, 4.4, iOS-5.x, 6.x) – with each update a new testing cycle is recommended to make sure no application functionality is impacted.